How is SEO Changing in 2026?

 4. Schema Markup and Structured Data

 Implement schema such as FAQ, Product, Article, and Organisation.
 It helps Google and AI systems understand context and increases chances of being used as a snippet or being cited in AI Overviews.
-Don’t become obsessed with this, just get your core schema right.
+Don’t become obsessed with this, just get the stuff that matters to you right.

 5. Build a Brand

 In a sea of endless competition and AI generated content, brands will stand out.
-Be memorable outside of search, and create a visual identity that users can trust.
-SEOs are still struggling with this, so if you’re an organisation working with an SEO consultant - listen to them when they talk about brand.
+Be present outside of search using other marketing channels, and create a visual identity that users can remember.
+SEOs are still struggling to shift client thinking towards brands, so if you’re an organisation working with an SEO consultant - listen to them when they talk about brand.

 Related article: What is a Brand?